 MSN Messenger (via Escargot)

 Thought MSN Messenger was dead?
 Think again, pal, because someone hand-coded a custom server for old versions of MSN that allow you to talk on it again.
-If you're wondering what my address is, it's ynceiche(at)outlook(dot)com.

 A free HTML and code editor made by GitHub, and is also FOSS and works on all OSes.